Last Updated on September 16, 2021 by Maggie Looker

 COST #3: Planning for Closing Costs

-If this is your first run at buying a home, “closing” is the point in time when the title (official document of ownership) of the property you’re purchasing is transferred from the seller to you.
+Closing is the point in time when the Title (official document of ownership) of the property you’re purchasing is transferred from the seller to you.
+This is when the home officially becomes yours, legally.

 Closing costs are fees associated with the purchase of your home, paid at the closing of your real estate transaction.
-Closing costs are generally 2-5 percent of the total purchase price of the house.
+Closing costs are generally 2-5% of the total purchase price of the house.
 So if your new home costs $200,000 your closing costs would likely land between $4,000 – $10,000.
 The fees that make up your closing costs vary widely due to where you live, the home you buy, and the type of loan you choose.
 Here is a list of home closing costs that you may need to pay for your real estate transaction.

 Your team of real estate and lending professionals should keep you informed of everything you are responsible to pay at closing, and provide you with a checklist of everything you will need to bring to your closing.
 To pay your closing costs, you will likely need a cashiers check from a bank.

 COST #4: Moving Costs

-Moving is a big deal.
-You’re basically uprooting your life.
+Another cost of buying a house is all the moving costs.
+You’re uprooting your life along with all your belongings.
 Whether you are moving thousands of miles away or two blocks down the road, it still takes time, money and planning.
 The kicker about moving costs is they often end up being more than you anticipated (or hoped).
-Bottom line, it is expensive.
-It’s often an exciting time to be moving into a new home.
-So, do yourself a favor and use the information below to plan the amount of time, people and money it will take to make your move a good one.
+Bottom line, the cost of buying a home and moving is expensive.

 Be sure to check out Homes for Heroes Local Deals to see if we have a moving specialist in your area who is committed to reducing the cost of their services for heroes like you.